Acraea jodutta

-Acraea jodutta, the jodutta acraea, is a butterfly in the family Nymphalidae.
+Acraea jodutta, the jodutta acraea, is a species of butterfly in the family Nymphalidae.
 It is found in Guinea, Sierra Leone, Liberia, Ivory Coast, Ghana, Togo, Nigeria, Cameroon, Equatorial Guinea, São Tomé and Príncipe, Gabon, the Republic of the Congo, the Central African Republic, Angola, the Democratic Republic of the Congo, Sudan, Uganda, Kenya and Ethiopia.

 Description

 A. jodutta F. (57 e).
 Wings above black-brown; the forewing as in esebria with a light subapical band, which is always broad and has a spot in 3, and a sharply defined hindmarginal spot about 6 mm. in breadth, reaching vein 3 but leaving the base of cellules 1 a and 1 b free; the hindmarginal spot is continued on the hindwing as a median band of equal breadth or somewhat widened; the light markings are dull light-yellow in the male, pure white in the female.
 Senegal to the Cameroons. ab. carmentis Dbl. and Hew.
 (57 e) only differs from the female of the type-form in the subapical band of the fore wing having a spot in cellule 2 also so that it is merely separated from the hindmarginal spot by a fine line of the ground-colour.
 Among the type-form. - female -ab. dorotheae E. Sharpe (57 d as pseudoprotea and metaprotea).
 The subapical band of the fore wing is orange-yellow to whitish; the hindwing and the hindmarginal spot of the fore wing are orange- yellow; the former has thick black streaks on the folds and its marginal band is only developed in the anterior part and even there only 2-3 mm. in breadth.
 Uganda and British East Africa. - female-ab. interjecta Eltr.
 The subapical band of the forewing white; the hindmarginal spot of the forewing only indicated by light ochre-yellow scales except in la, where it is sharply defined; a white longitudinal streak in 2 near the distal margin;